elaway/.github/PULL_REQUEST_TEMPLATE.md

 * Does the PR solve the feature request or bug?
 * Is the code compliant with the code standard?
 * Is the documentation updated and understandable?
-* Is operation concerns taken care of, such as backup, logging and monitoring?
+* Are operation concerns taken care of, such as backup, logging and monitoring?